What is Cloud Computing

 Cloud computing offers unparalleled scalability, cost efficiency and flexibility.
 Its impact is spread across different industries and has enabled businesses to innovate rapidly.
 It helps in responding to market demands with agility.
 Its various advantages come along with certain challenges too.
 That said, as this technology continues to advance, plenty of trends like AI integration and edge computing gain momentum.

-The future of cloud computing is definitely promising and perfectly covered in this blog around 'what is cloud computing'.
+The future of this technology is definitely promising and perfectly covered in this blog around 'what is cloud computing'.
 Carefully navigating its drawbacks and benefits to ensure businesses are able to harness its full potential.

 Q1.
 What are the 4 types of cloud computing?

-Ans- There are various types of cloud computing but the 4 main ones are private, public, multi clouds and hybrid.
+Ans.
+There are four types of this technology - private, public, multi clouds and hybrid.

 Q2.
 What is the concept of the cloud?